TYPO3-Documentation/typo3-writing-guide/Documentation/writing-principles-and-guidelines/spelling-and-typo3-terminology.rst

     ..  _gifbuilder:
     -   *GifBuilder*

         GifBuilder is an API set in TYPO3 for creating and editing images.
-Even though it is called "Gif"-Builder, it can deal with all image formats and is used to embed overlays and other manipulation (color, geometry) into media files.
+        It is called "Gif"-Builder but it can deal with all image formats and is used to embed overlays and other manipulations (color, geometry) into media files.

 *   I